THE ETERNAL DILEMMA OF EVERY PIZZA LOVER

 Neapolitan Pizza

-Cartwheel VS Dinghy style
+Cartwheel Vs Dinghy style

 In Campania, the birthplace of Neapolitan pizza (with Naples as its capital city), the concept of pizza embodies both tradition and innovation.
 Here, where pizza is revered, the classic “Neapolitan style” pizza is in a constant state of renewal, both in terms of aesthetics and taste.
 In fact, there are at least two prominent schools of thought when it comes to Neapolitan pizza: the authentic ‘‘cartwheel’’ and the contemporary ‘‘dinghy’’.
 The latter is more prevalent in the city of Caserta.
 But what sets them apart?
 Even the most discerning pizza enthusiasts may wonder why both types fall under the umbrella of Neapolitan Pizza.
 One features a pronounced crust (cornicione) and a relatively small size (dinghy), while the other is visually larger, with a more restrained crust and an imperfect shape (cartwheel).
 To shed some light on the matter, let’s explore the main differences between them: